 One of the many doctor appointments I've accompanied the elders to lately was a trip with Grampie to a pediatrist.
 Beve had gone to a regular check-up with his dad, came home to tell me that Grampie really needed to see the foot doctor because "his toes are pretty nasty."
 You have to understand that I'm not a foot person.
 In fact, I would go so far as to say I really can't stand feet (a feeling I've passed wholesale to SK, thank-me very much!).
 Think they're ugly in the best of times.
-I've had a pedicure or two since I've been an adult, though the first one was practically over my dead body--the idea of someone choosing to touch my feet, let alone pick it up, examine it carefully and paint the toenails.
+I've had a pedicure or two since I've been an adult, though the first one was practically over my dead body--the idea of someone choosing to touch my feet, let alone pick it up, examine it carefully and paint the toenails made my skin crawl.
 I've actually gotten better at these things, in direct proportion to my daughters' ages, to tell the truth--these daughters who love such girly-girl things as shoes and nail polish, and 'let's all go get pedicures.'
 But if left to my own devices, I'd probably wear socks year round and forget about them.
 Beve learned early on that it was the opposite of a turn-on for him to rub his giant Bozo-the-clown, size-14s on mine.
 Or anywhere in my vicinity, as a matter of fact.

 The point is, I can't think of a single thing to say for feet, other than that they serve the purpose for which they were created.
 But there I was at the pediatrist's office with my favorite father-in-law, sitting in a room with Grampie and a nurse, helping answer questions when the nurse asked Grampie to remove his socks.
 They should have warned me.
 Somebody should have.
 I would have taken a valium ahead of time, though I never take valium, because it makes me feel weird (which I think is the point, but how can anyone stand that feeling?!).
 Grampie removed his socks and...I almost fainted.
 No joke, I've never seen anything like it.
 Blood doesn't make me bat an eye and I stare straight at needles being poked into myself or anyone else.
 But that toe, that big toe with the thickened nail standing perpendicular to the toe honestly made me lightheaded.
 How did it even fit into his shoe?
 I stuck my head behind a magazine and answered questions to pictures of spring flowers in Better Homes and Gardens...until the doctor turned on his electric grinder.
 Seriously.
 Then I had to put my head between my knees for a moment before fleeing to the waiting room.
 Later Beve said, "I'll do feet from now on."